CMPUT301W15T14/ExpenseExpress/README.md

 Mar 10:

 Guys, I don't think we will be making specific TODO's since it's a lot of effort.
 Instead, please look at the Use Cases and implement whatever we haven't done.
-Part 4 is due
+Part 4 is due on Monday

 Progress: